ELeeAstro/gCMCRT/README.md

 # What is output and how do I make synthetic observations?

+The WASP-33b and WASP-39b example directories include a common set of plotting/post-processing scripts:

+`plot_trans.py` - transmission spectrum from `Transmission.txt`

+`plot_trans_lc.py` - primary-transit light curve from `Transit_*.txt`

+`plot_em.py` - emission spectra from `Em_*.txt`

+`plot_em_lc.py` - emission phase/eclipsing light curve from `Em_*.txt`

+`plot_pixel.py` - pixel brightness-temperature maps from `f_im_*.txt`

+`plot_3D_cf.py` - 3D contribution functions from `cf_*.txt`

 # Example tutorials

-## WASP-33b GCM dayside and nightside emission spectrum (with details on phase curve operation)
+## WASP-33b GCM emission, eclipse and transit-light-curve example

 Example using a SPARC/MITgcm WASP-33b model.
-In this example we produce a dayside and nightside spectra.
+The default `CMCRT.nml` is prepared for emission phase-curve calculations with secondary-eclipse/occultation sampling enabled.
+The same namelist also contains dormant transmission-spectrum and primary-transit light-curve blocks for experimentation.
 1. Use the extract script to extract the GCM data into the gCMCRT .hprf and .prf format, chemical abundances are extracted alongside.
 2. Run goptools to produce the corr-k, CIA and Rayleigh opacity files.
-3. Run gCMCRT to produce Em_001.txt (dayside) and Em_002.txt (nightside) output files
+3. Run gCMCRT to produce `Em_*.txt` output files.
-4. Run em_spec.py to convert the output to synthetic observations, Fp/Fs, Fp and Tb.
+4. Run `plot_em.py` to convert the output to synthetic observations, Fp/Fs, Fp and Tb.
 This file contains useful information on how to produce emission spectra.

-This example can be extended easily to produce phase curves.
+For phase curves and eclipses, `plot_em_lc.py` reads the unocculted and occulted columns in the current `Em_*.txt` output and plots the band-mean Fp/Fs versus phase.
+For image outputs, `plot_pixel.py` reads the current `Em_*.txt` header and `f_im_*.txt` files.

+To test the primary-transit light-curve mode in the WASP-33b directory, change `xper` to `3D_sph_trans_lc` and set `do_trans = .True.`.
+The light-curve mode writes `Transit_*.txt`; run `plot_trans_lc.py` from the WASP-33b example directory to plot transit spectra, normalised flux versus time from mid-transit, and the wavelength-time normalised-flux map.

-## WASP-39b GCM transmision spectrum (with details on using CE interpolation tables)
+## WASP-39b GCM transmission spectrum and transit light curve (with details on using CE interpolation tables)

 Example using an Exo-FMS WASP-39b model.
-In this example we produce a transmission spectrum.
+The default `CMCRT.nml` produces a transmission spectrum, and the same namelist also contains dormant blocks for emission, secondary-eclipse experiments and a `3D_sph_trans_lc` primary-transit light-curve test setup.
 1. Use the extract script to extract the GCM data into the gCMCRT .hprf and .iprf format
 2. Use interp_iprf.py to interpolate the CE abundances to the T,p of the GCM and produce the .prf file.
 3. Run goptools to produce the corr-k, CIA and Rayleigh opacity files.
 4. Run gCMCRT to produce the Transmission.txt file
-5. Run trans_spec.py to convert the output to synthetic observations, Rp/Rs and compare to G395H and SOSS observations.
+5. Run `plot_trans.py` to convert the output to synthetic observations, Rp/Rs and compare to G395H and SOSS observations.
 (This file contains useful information on transmission spectrum fitting etc)

+To test the transit light-curve mode, change `xper` in `WASP-39b_Exo_FMS_example/CMCRT.nml` from `3D_sph_trans` to `3D_sph_trans_lc`.
+The example light-curve block uses all 503 wavelength bins, 26 transit samples and a modest photon count; increase `Nph`, `n_trans` or `n_ingress` for production runs.

+The light-curve mode writes `Transit_*.txt` files.
+Run `plot_trans_lc.py` from the WASP-39b example directory to plot:

+1. phase-resolved transmission spectra
+2. band-mean transmission diagnostics
+3. normalised flux versus time from mid-transit
+4. wavelength-time normalised-flux map

+To experiment with WASP-39b emission, change `xper` to `3D_sph_em` and set `do_trans = .False.`.
+The provided `&sph_3D_em` block is a single-view setup by default.
+To run an emission phase curve, set `do_phase = .True.`.
+To include secondary-eclipse/occultation sampling, set both `do_phase = .True.` and `do_eclipse = .True.`; `n_phase` and `n_ecl` are already populated with example values.

 ## WASP-39b 1D VULCAN + CARMA model (with details on using the code in 1D)